JakovFreund/tabletop-assistant/tasks.md

 - periodic saving to json (multiple json "saves", autoloads latest one) ~ every 2 minutes
 - add ClassActions
 - go look through monsters statblocks for missing statuseffects
-- finish all spells list
 - Creature.spellbook (will need primary ability of source of learned spell to calculate save DC), sort spellbook by school, ability to favourite spells
 - prepared spells (how different classes do it)
 - maybe sort race and class TurnResource counters to different objects/classes ?
-- go through actual dnd (not bg3) subraces, subclasses, spells, conditions and add/modify the ones you have
 - print shit out and save it to a log file simultaneously (NOT GAMESTATE)
 - Go through each class, subclass, race and subrace and imagine trying to level them up
 - seperate remaining tasks into DM UI and PlayerUI